dbrcina/MSc-Thesis-FER-2021-22/README.md

-# Automatic license plate recognition using deep models
+# Automatic License Plate Recognition using Deep Models

 Master of Science Thesis at Faculty of Electrical Engineering and Computing, University of Zagreb, under the mentorship of izv. prof. dr. sc.
 Marko Čupić.